These Pork Carnitas Tacos are simple and the perfect weeknight crockpot meal. The meat also saves well and can be added to a variety of other dishes.

-- Next chop your onion, mince your garlic and jalapeno and add those along with everything else into your crockpot.
+- Chop pork into 4-6 large pieces then Chop your onion, mince your garlic and jalapeno and add those along with everything else into your large crockpot.

 - Next, cook on high for 6 hours or low for 8 hours.
 The meat should be super tender and falling apart when finished.

-- Finally, you will want to prepare your pork carnitas tacos.
+- Finally, you will want to prepare your pork tacos.
 I like to use flour tortillas for mine, but you could use corn instead if you prefer.
-Place a generous amount of meat on the tortilla then top with Mango Avocado Salsa, fresh cilantro and enjoy warm!
+Place a generous amount of meat on the tortilla then top with Mango Avocado Salsa, fresh cilantro and enjoy warm.

-Personally, I recommend pairing these pork carnitas tacos with my Mango Avocado Salsa and cilantro.
+Personally, I recommend pairing these pork carnitas tacos with my Mango Avocado Salsa and fresh cilantro.
 The flavor is very fresh and bright and compliments the meat well.
 Alternatively, you could pair with your favorite mild or spicy salsa, lettuce, cheese, or the classic diced white onion and cilantro combo.
-Also, you could add any of your favorite taco toppings to these crockpot pork carnitas.

-Of course not!
-This meat is very versatile and can be used for burrito bowls, on top of a salad, in a quesadilla or burrito, on Pork Carnitas Nachos with Homemade Queso or just plain on its own with a side of rice and beans.
-This recipe makes a large amount and the leftovers can be used in a variety of ways, so you will never get bored.
+This slow cooker pork is very versatile and can be used for burrito bowls, on top of a salad, in a quesadilla or burrito, on Pork Carnitas Nachos or just plain on its own with a side of rice and beans.
+This recipe makes a large amount of meat that can be used in a variety of ways, so you will never get bored.

 Crockpot Pork Carnitas Tacos